uw-cryo/3D_CRS_Transformation_Resources/globaldems/readme.md

 This section focuses on working with digital elevation models with global extent.

 :::{tip} Learning Goals
-* Understand what is meant by different 'realizations' of WGS
+* Understand what is meant by different "realizations" of WGS
 * Understand the relation between WGS and ITRF
 * Know common EPSG database codes for CRS definitions commonly used with global elevation data
 :::